15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Table of Contents[Hide][Show]

-This year’s summer showcase events have so far had a fairly common thread; space horror.
-Starting with the Summer Game Fest showcase in early June, it’s been clear that fans of the horror genre have a lot to look forward to.
-Especially if they like their horror action to be tinged with more than a hint of spaced-based sci-fi to boot.
+The 2022 summer showcase events had a fairly common thread–space horror.
+Starting with the Summer Game Fest showcase in early June, it’s clear that fans of the horror genre have a lot to look forward to, especially if they like their scares to be tinged with sci-fi.
 In this list, we’re going to be taking a look at some of the best upcoming space horror video games.
 Time to get in the mood for some otherworldly terrors.

 #15 Stormgate